xmasaru-soccer/code-ql/README.md

-# Welcome to the Reference a CodeQL query exercise!
+# Welcome to the Reference a CodeQL query exercise!AAA

 This exercise checks your knowledge on referencing a query in a CodeQL workflow.
 It is automatically graded via a workflow once you have completed the instructions.